who-biz/epicbox/README.md

 * Written in Rust, Epicbox utilizes websockets to communicate with relay users.
 * Relay server federation is supported, allowing you to run your own Epicbox server and be accessible as `publickey@yourdomain.com`.

-## Getting started

-* Epicbox is integrated with [wallet713](https://github.com/vault713/wallet713).
-Get a epicbox address to receive and send transactions that are end-to-end encrypted by [installing the latest version](https://wallet.713.mw/install).

 ## Integration instructions